Compare Pet Insurance in New Zealand

 Ways to Save on Pet Insurance

 • Insure Early: Premiums are lowest for young pets.
-Starting at 8 weeks-1 year locks in lower rates.
+Starting young locks in lower rates.

 • Compare Annually: Switch providers if better rates available.
-Premiums for identical coverage can vary 30-50%.
+Premiums for similar coverage can vary between insurers.

 • Avoid Wellness Add-ons: These rarely provide value.
-Save $60-$180 annually by skipping wellness packages.
+Skipping them can reduce annual outlay.

 • Consider Mixed Breeds: When choosing a pet, mixed breeds typically have lower insurance costs than purebreds.